Fuyukai/curious/docs/source/events.rst

         previously seen is in the message cache.
         Otherwise, the bot will silently eat the event.

+.. py:cofunction:: message_delete_uncached(ctx: EventContext, message_id: int)

+    Called when a message is deleted.
+This will ignore the cache.

 .. py:cofunction:: message_delete(ctx: EventContext, message: Message)

     Called when a message is deleted.